Community Grant Projects

 STROLO University: Promoting Sexual and Reproductive Health of Men With CF

-STROLO University: Promoting Sexual and Reproductive Health for Men With CF is a virtual support forum for people assigned male at birth with cystic fibrosis to share their CF-related sexual and reproductive health experiences, define priorities for research and care, and create resources for both clinicians and people with CF. This program is led by Brian Callanan and Georgia Brown, both of whom live with CF.
+From Miles for Cystic Fibrosis in collaboration with the Cystic Fibrosis Lifestyle Foundation, this is a virtual support forum for people assigned male at birth with cystic fibrosis to share their CF-related sexual and reproductive health experiences, define priorities for research and care, and create resources for both clinicians and people with CF.

 Community Support Grants